Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Create a security group account

-As part of securing a database, you can create group accounts in your Microsoft access workgroup that you use to assign a common set of permissions to multiple users.
+As part of securing a database, you can create group accounts in your Microsoft Access Workgroup that you use to assign a common set of permissions to multiple users.

 Important: The accounts you create for users must be stored in the workgroup information file that those users will use.
 If you are using a different workgroup to create the database, change your workgroup before creating the accounts.
-You can change workgroups by using the Workgroup administrator.
+You can change workgroups by using the Workgroup Administrator.

 1. Open a database.